Langley, British Columbia (district municipality): Arts & sports

-Langley is home to the Vancouver Giants of the Western Hockey League, the Fraser Valley Bandits of the Canadian Elite Basketball League, the Langley Rivermen of the British Columbia Hockey League, the Langley Rams of the British Columbia Conference of the Canadian Junior Football League who are based at the MacLeod Stadium, the Langley Blaze of the PBL Premier Baseball League and the Trinity Western University Spartans in Canadian Interuniversity Sport.
+Langley is home to the Langley Rugby Club of the British Columbia Rugby Union, Vancouver Giants of the Western Hockey League, the Vancouver Bandits of the Canadian Elite Basketball League, the Langley Rivermen of the British Columbia Hockey League, the Langley Rams of the British Columbia Conference of the Canadian Junior Football League who are based at the MacLeod Stadium, the Langley Blaze of the PBL Premier Baseball League and the Trinity Western University Spartans in Canadian Interuniversity Sport.

 In 2023, Vancouver FC from Langley debuted in the Canadian Premier League.

 There are several ice rinks in town, including the George Preston Centre in Brookswood, the Sportsplex in Walnut Grove, and the Aldergrove arena.
 There are public swimming pools located at the Walnut Grove Community Centre, the W.C.
 Blair Recreation Centre in Murrayville, and the Fort Langley Outdoor Pool.
 The Al Anderson Memorial Pool is also nearby in Langley City.

 The Langley Ukulele Ensemble is one of the more noteworthy cultural acts to be based out of the district.